I Am Legend (film): Development

 In December 1997, the project was called into question when the projected budget escalated to $108 million due to media and shareholder scrutiny of the studio in financing a big-budget film.
-Scott rewrote the script in an attempt to reduce the film's budget by $20 million, but in March 1998, the studio canceled the project due to continued budgetary concerns, and quite possibly to the box office failures of Scott's last three films, 1492: Conquest of Paradise, White Squall, and G.I.
+Scott rewrote the script to reduce the film's budget by $20 million but in March 1998, the studio canceled the project due to budgetary concerns and quite possibly to the box office failures of Scott's last three films, 1492: Conquest of Paradise, White Squall, and G.I.
 Jane.
-Likewise, Schwarzenegger's recent films at the time (Eraser and Warner Bros. own Batman & Robin) also underperformed, and the studio's latest experiences with big budget sci-fi movies Sphere and The Postman were negative as well.
-In August 1998, director Rob Bowman was attached to the project, with Protosevich hired to write a third all-new draft, far more action-oriented than his previous versions, but the director (who reportedly wished for Nicolas Cage to play the lead) moved on to direct Reign of Fire and the project did not get off the ground.
+Schwarzenegger's recent films (Eraser and Warner Bros.' own Batman & Robin) also underperformed, and the studio's latest experiences with big budget sci-fi movies Sphere and The Postman were negative as well.
+In August 1998, director Rob Bowman was attached to the project, with Protosevich hired to write a third new draft, far more action-oriented than his previous versions but the director (who reportedly wished for Nicolas Cage to play the lead) moved on to direct Reign of Fire and the project did not get off the ground.

 In March 2002, Schwarzenegger became the producer of I Am Legend, commencing negotiations with Michael Bay to direct and Will Smith to star in the film.
 Bay and Smith were attracted to the project based on a redraft that would reduce its budget.
 The project was shelved due to Warner Bros. president Alan F. Horn's dislike of the script.
 In 2004, Akiva Goldsman was asked by head of production Jeff Robinov to produce the film.
 In September 2005, director Francis Lawrence signed on to helm the project, with production slated to begin in 2006.
 Guillermo del Toro was originally approached to direct by Smith, but turned it down to direct Hellboy II: The Golden Army.
 Lawrence, whose film Constantine was produced by Goldsman, was fascinated by empty urban environments.
 He said, "Something's always really excited me about that... to have experienced that much loss, to be without people or any kind of social interaction for that long."